ramos-j/docs/part_3_keepers_and_oracles.md

 Maker will initially use these oracle systems:

 * Keeper, as Makers in house oracle solution this type of oracle is chosen by MKR owners through Makers regular governance mechanisms.
-Keeper oracles will be cheap to run, and a large of them can provide data together, giving a high level of redundancy and decentralization.
+Keeper oracles will be cheap to run, and a large amount of them can provide data together as a swarm, giving a high level of redundancy and decentralization.

 * Oraclize, an external oracle solution that delivers price information as well as SSL-based cryptographic proof that the information has not been tampered with from its source.
-Oraclize provides a secondary source of information regarding the market price of assets that is signed by the exchanges that run the markets.
+Oraclize provides a secondary source of information regarding the market price of assets signed directly by the exchanges.